Financial-Times/origami/components/o-share/MIGRATION.md

 2. Share link MUST be written in full markup instead of using js to automatically generate share.
 3. New TSX template requires social icons to be passed as children.

-New markup can be copied from Origami [registry](https://registry.origami.ft.com/components/o-share) or Build service users can use [storyBook demos](http://localhost:6969/?path=/story/components-o-share--horizontal) to generate markup based on storybook controls, that can be copied from `HTML` tab.
+New markup can be copied from the [Origami registry](https://registry.origami.ft.com/components/o-share) or [StoryBook](https://origami.ft.com/storybook/) via the `HTML` tab.

 ### Inlined SVG icons